 Robert Plumb design, build and supply high quality outdoor furniture, architectural hardware and garden accessories and operates out of a showroom and workshop in Sydney that distributes and delivers its product nationally.

-In the past, Robert Plumb hasn’t invested in consumer marketing, relying on word of mouth and therefore have low brand awareness as a retailer.
+In the past, Robert Plumb hasn’t invested in consumer marketing, relying on word of mouth and therefore has low brand awareness as a retailer.

-We agreed a pricing strategy that was a set discount of 25% on the entire product range, rather than a first come, best deal approach.
+We agreed on a pricing strategy that was a set discount of 25% on the entire product range rather than a first come, best deal approach.
 This gave the sale authority and ensured that interest remained strong over the entire two–week period.
-As an added bonus some floor stock was discounted by up to 50%, which allowed us to use this enticing number in the messaging too.
+As an added bonus, some floor stock was discounted by up to 50%, which allowed us to use this enticing number in the messaging too.

 With a limited budget of $20’000 to spend on print advertising, which was to include the media agency fee, we negotiated with the Telegraph and The Sydney Morning Herald to run a total of five advertisements in publications that were widely read by the target demographic.
 The publications and placements that we chose are the “go to” sections for high-end furniture sales and included:

-The results of the campaign exceeded the planned outcomes with sale revenue significantly higher than anticipated.
-Highlight in terms of results were:
+The results of the campaign exceeded the planned outcomes, with sale revenue significantly higher than anticipated.

 Total SALE revenue generated within a two week period was over 15 times the total marketing costs.

-“Jo is an important member of our senior management team and we rely on her strategic direction in all areas of marketing.
-Prior to her engagement we lacked a clear strategy and approach to marketing and Jo has provided valuable strategic advice.
-Jo has given direction and implemented marketing solutions which include a website refresh, email marketing campaign, social media campaigns and PR and content creation.
-Jo’s passion, enthusiasm and professionalism ensure quality marketing outcomes and we are proud to have her working with our team to ensure successful outcomes for Robert Plumb.”
+Marketing Angels were an important member of our senior management team and we rely on their strategic direction in all areas of marketing.
+Prior to their engagement, we lacked a clear strategy and approach to marketing and they have provided valuable strategic advice.
+Marketing Angels has given direction and implemented marketing solutions which include a website refresh, email marketing campaign, social media campaigns and PR and content creation.
+Thier passion, enthusiasm and professionalism ensure quality marketing outcomes and we are proud to have her working with our team to ensure successful outcomes for Robert Plumb.